riceball1/riceball1/README.md

 ### My name is Dana Ng

-- 🔭 I’m currently working on a [75 Hard Tracking App](https://gallant-hawking-256e81.netlify.app/) and a [Boba Friends App](https://infallible-minsky-364aa6.netlify.app/)
+- 🔭 I’m currently working on a [75 Hard Tracking App](https://hard-challenge.web.app/).
 - 🌱 I’m currently learning GraphQL, TypeScript, Frontend Security, Performance, Cypress.io, Systems Design, AI/Machine Learning
 - 👯 I’m looking to collaborate on some kind of fitness app
 - 🤔 I’m looking for help with understanding more about systems design, testing, performance, and advanced frontend and cyber security